THE PEOPLE'S REVOLT/LA REVOLUCIÓN DEL PUEBLO (PART 1)

 2018, 5:47 min, 16mm

-A film that gently explores the tensions between ethnicity and the politics of the immigrant experience.
+A film that gently explores the tensions between "belonging" and the politics of the immigrant experience.
 What it means to have a "home land" and what it takes to find one for these communities.
 Using 16mm and super8 film cameras, Anto moves from their childhood neighborhood in South Santiago, Chile to Jackson Heights and East Boston, neighborhoods in the US with a significant Latine population.
 In brief encounters with local people and a casual conversation with a long time friend, this film is an attempt to relate to the new country of residence while navigating a capitalist society.

 2018, 43:38 min, digital

 Santiago Barbershop is a short documentary that explores a lively community of hardworking Dominican barbers and their diverse group clients.
 The film is an observation of men’s hairstyling in a Hispanic neighborhood in Somerville, MA.
 From the barber seat we observe costumers from a wide age range choosing style as a way to shape their identities and gender presentation.
 The musical choices of the barbers and the unique stories told by immigrants living and working in Boston during the Obama administration make the piece a cultural statement and a document of that particular period of time in the country.

 This documentary project follows the journey of Dominican singer Sikosis shaping his music project DMO in an effort to become the next known hip hop artist in Boston